5 healthy and easy meals to make for your children.

 One-pan bakes chicken meal

 If your kids are fans of chicken and you want to get a healthy dinner on the table in a matter of minutes, try this one-pan chicken meal.
 You can season the chicken with olive oil, fresh herbs, and a seasoning blend of dried citrus, herbs, and spices, you will also want to use the best salt substitute for high blood pressure to keep this meal as healthy as possible for your little ones.
 Let your kids pick the veggies that you’ll enjoy as side dishes, such as broccoli, cauliflower, Brussels sprouts, baby carrots, or sweet potato sticks.
 Season all the veggies according to your taste and place all the food items in a baking pan.
 Cook the chicken and vegetables for about half an hour or until the chicken is cooked through.
 You can take the ingredients right from the pan to the plate.
 This healthy and tasty dinner also makes for easy cleanup.

 Spaghetti with hidden veggies

-Spaghetti is often a family favorite, and you can get a few extra servings of vegetables in with this simple and healthy tip.
+Spaghetti is often a family favorite, and you can get a few extra servings of vegetables with this simple and healthy tip.
 Puree veggies like carrots, spinach, and butternut squash, and add them to the pasta sauce so your kids can get more vitamins and minerals in the meal.
+A blissful bowl of goodness with cold spaghetti salad with an elegant combination of noodles, and raw and roasted vegetables.
 You can even find pasta that contains powdered broccoli, spinach, and tomatoes so your kids can consume even more vegetables without noticing it.
 You can serve French bread and steamed veggies as easy and quick side dish ideas.